 Thanks for stopping by my list of resources I recommend for everything we try to accomplish here on our homestead, from maple sugaring, to gardening, to raising livestock, to homeschooling.
 These are all items that are available for purchase.
 If you’d like a long list of free resources that I offer, please see my Resource Library.
 To receive a password to access the free Resource Library, you simply need to be a subscriber here on SoulyRested.
-(Also free, btw.)
+(Also always totally free, btw.)

 ♥ DISCLOSURE: Do you enjoy tips and encouragement you find here on SoulyRested?
 Would you like to know how you can support my efforts?
 I receive monetary compensation for any link to any products or services from this blog.
 While using these links won’t cost you anything, it will go a long way toward helping me pay the blogging bills.
 I sincerely appreciate your support; in fact, it’s a huge blessing to me!
 Thank you! ♥